Windows 10: replace it quickly by an easy and free (no cost) Linux

 Finally: don't wait, but take action now!

-Install Linux alongside Windows 7 or 8.x (dual boot), so that you can always choose what operating system to boot.
+Install Linux alongside Windows 10 (dual boot), so that you can always choose what operating system to boot.

-That way, you'll still be able to use Windows 7 or 8.x, albeit offline.
+That way, you'll still be able to use Windows 10, albeit offline.
 That prevents loss of productivity, tensions and irritations.
 For all online tasks you can then use your new secure Linux.

 Want more tips?